-On The Trail Of Dvořák
+On the Trail of Dvořák

 Following great composers’ footsteps brings joy, insight, and connection.
 That’s why the Dvořák Prague Festival embarks each year On the Trail of Dvořák—and in 2025, for the first time, the journey will lead beyond Czech borders to the magnificent, culture-rich city of Vienna.